Nice to meet you.

 Terms and conditions

 These provisions look after the legal aspect of the deal.
 It governs the overall agreement between both parties.
-Including these terms and conditions brings in a sense of certainty and continuity to the deal if it closes successfully.
+Including these terms and conditions brings a sense of certainty and continuity to the deal if it closes successfully.

 Signature and CTA